“But our citizenship is in heaven. And we eagerly await a Savior from there, the Lord Jesus Christ.” (Philippians 3:20, NIV)

 We tend to think of “corruption” as a synonym for “evil.”
 It is not.

 Corruption occurs in any instance where some thing’s (or someone’s) true form or function is shaped or used for a lesser purpose.
-For example, using a kitchen knife as a screwdriver is a corruption of the original design and purpose of the knife.
-Yes, a knife will do the job of driving a screw, but often with permanent damage to the knife tip.
+For example, using a kitchen knife as a screwdriver is a corruption of the design and purpose of the knife.
+The knife will do the job of driving a screw, but often with permanent damage to the knife tip.
 Better to just use the correct tool for the job, right?

 We bear the signs of “corruption” in our body and mind.
 We are in physical decline, although we are eternal beings.
 We dream of heaven’s glories while toiling for the trinkets of earth.
 We are citizens of heaven living under the laws of earth.
 We were not created for this!